Characters of Final Fantasy XII: Vossler Azelas

 However, the Princess decides to take matters in her own hands and travel to the Tomb of Raithwall to obtain the treasure of the Dynast-King.
-Vossler catches up, after being left behind, at the Ogir-Yensa Sandsea, while on their way to the Tomb.
+Vossler catches up after being left behind at the Ogir-Yensa Sandsea while on their way to the Tomb.
 He offers to protect Princess Ashe once again, despite objecting to Balthier and Fran's invading the royal tomb.
-Once the party gets the treasure, the Dawn Shard, from the tomb, they are taken aboard the Leviathan once again.
-Here, Vossler reveals that he, embittered by their "profitless battle", has made a deal with the Archadian Empire so that Dalmasca's sovereignty could be restored.
-After he was defeated he tells Basch that it's up to him to protect the Princess now.
-As Ashe and the others escape in an airship, the nethicite explosion from the Leviathan annihilates the fleet, Vossler is presumably alive because the Shiva was seen able to escape the explosion, albeit badly damaged.
-Vossler was voiced by Nolan North in English and by Masaki Terasoma in Japanese.
+After the party gets the treasure, the Dawn Shard, from the tomb, they are taken aboard the Leviathan once again.
+There, Vossler reveals that he, embittered by their "profitless battle", has made a deal with the Archadian Empire so Dalmasca's sovereignty could be restored.
+After being defeated, he tells Basch it is up to him to protect the Princess.
+As Ashe and the others escape in an airship, the nethicite explosion from the Leviathan annihilates the fleet.
+However, Vossler is presumably alive because the Shiva were seen escaping the explosion, albeit badly damaged.
+Vossler is voiced by Nolan North in English and Masaki Terasoma in Japanese.